 Income Type UAE Domestic Rate Treaty Benefits

-Interest 0% Enhanced protection through treaty provisions
+Interest 0% Anti-abuse protection and entitlement safeguards via treaty provisions

-Royalties 0% Comprehensive IP protection frameworks
+Royalties 0% Enhanced IP protection and allocation frameworks

-Service Fees 0% Streamlined cross-border service delivery
+Service Fees 0% Streamlined cross-border service delivery with clear nexus rules

 Mutual Agreement Procedure (MAP) Framework